-Results 1–10 of 40 for "Fact Sheet"X related to "Emotional Health" Refine Your Search Refine Your Search TopicChildren (18)Socioeconomic status (10)Teens (9)Aging (4)Sexuality (4) 26 more... [+] Disability (3)Anxiety (2)Education (2)Emotional health (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Race (2)Stress (2)Violence (2)ADHD (1)Autism (1)Death & dying (1)Depression (1)Eating disorders (1)Health disparities (1)Learning & memory (1)Obesity (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Therapy (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1)2010 (3)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 40 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 2.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)3.Elder AbuseFact Sheet 4.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-El folleto es disponible en español.Fact Sheet 6.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 8.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 9.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 10.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet 9.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 10.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet Previous 1 2 3 ...
+Results 1–10 of 40 for "Fact Sheet"X related to "Emotional Health" Refine Your Search Refine Your Search TopicChildren (14)Socioeconomic status (7)Teens (7)Lesbian, gay, bisexual, transgender (4)Aging (3) 24 more... [+] Anxiety (2)Disability (2)Education (2)Emotional health (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Pain (2)Race (2)Stress (2)Therapy (2)ADHD (1)Autism (1)Death & dying (1)Depression (1)Eating disorders (1)Health disparities (1)Learning & memory (1)Obesity (1)Sexual abuse (1)Sleep (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 40 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 2.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)3.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 4.Elder AbusePrevalence and relevance of physical, sexual, emotional abuse, financial/material exploitation, neglect, abandonment and self-neglect among older adults.
+Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet 5.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 6.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)7.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 8.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 9.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 10.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 40 for "Fact Sheet"X related to "Emotional Health"